 - TripBuzz found 32 things to do with kids in or near Hot Springs, Arkansas, including 4 fun activities for kids in nearby cities within 25 miles like Arkadelphia, Jessieville and Benton.

-From Lake Ouachita to Pirate's Cove Adventure Golf, the Hot Springs area offers 40 different types of family activities, including: Specialty Museums, National & State Parks, Amusement Parks (All Ages) and Sports Facilities/Fields.
+- From Lake Ouachita to Theater of Magic, the Hot Springs area offers 49 different types of family activities, including: Visitor Centers, Horseback Riding, Specialty Museums and National & State Parks.

 There are many ways to enjoy Hot Springs National Park in Arkansas.
 Visitors can enjoy classic style bath houses, or more modern spa facilities to enjoy the purifying waters.
 The area also features shops, cafes and hiking trails suitable for the whole family.